prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 ## What is a Plan?

-A Plan is a set of instructions to Prebid Server that tells it how often to serve a line item in a given period.
+A Plan is a set of instructions to Prebid Server that tells it how often to serve a PG line item in a given period.

 1. Plans are created by each [PG Bidder](/prebid-server/features/pg/pbs-pg-bidder.html) as an output of their bidder-specific pacing algorithm.
 1. The 'General Planner' run by the Host Company will spread the Plan out across the cluster of Prebid Servers.
 1. Each Prebid Server works to deliver its part of the Plan.

-Here's what it looks like at a high level:
+Here's what one looks like at a high level:

 ```
 [